-Jury acquits Kevin Spacey in London on sexual assault charges dating back to 2001
+London jury acquits Kevin Spacey of sexual assault charges on his birthday

 Prosecutor Christine Agnew told jurors that Spacey was a “sexual bully” who took what he wanted when he wanted.
 She said he was shielded by a “trinity of protection”: he knew men were unlikely to complain; they wouldn’t be believed if they did complain; and if they did complain, no action would be taken because he was powerful.

-Spacey, who turned 64 on Wednesday, faced nine charges, including multiple counts of sexual assault and one count of causing a person to engage in penetrative sexual activity without consent.
+Spacey had faced nine charges, including multiple counts of sexual assault and one count of causing a person to engage in penetrative sexual activity without consent.

 The accusations date from 2001 to 2013 and include a period when Spacey — after winning Academy Awards for “The Usual Suspects” and “American Beauty” — had returned to the theater, his first love.
 During most of that period he was artistic director of the Old Vic Theatre in London.